Impact Spotlight

 We use the solar canoes in different ways.
 We travel to different communities.
 We get together for sports.
 We bring people to the shaman.
 The solar canoes are a tool in our permanent struggle to defend our territory.

-— Nantu Canelos, Director of Autonomy, Kara Solar
+— Nantu Canelos, Executive Director, Kara Solar

 HF Partnership